 Owing to the media attention garnered by the device during the 2010 FIFA World Cup numerous sporting grounds and sporting organisations have banned the vuvuzela from their respective events.
 Notably, UEFA has decided not to allow the noise maker into matches organised by the association, and the 2012 Olympic organising committee has similarly decided not allow the vuvuzela into Olympic events.
 Owing to this fact, I would definitely buy an iPhone if Apple were to release an app that mimics the sound of the vuvuzela, if at a reduced volume!

-Despite the negative publicity, however, certain players and football personalities came out in defence of the instrument, arguing that it was part of South African culture and part of the theatre that is a football match: just because it didn’t conform to European norms shouldn’t automatically qualify the proposal that FIFA ban the device from stadiums during the world cup.
-If soccer (and the noise) isn’t your sport though, check out the cricket bats for sale at Takealot.
+Despite the negative publicity, however, certain players and football personalities came out in defence of the instrument, arguing that it was part of South African culture, and that just because it didn’t conform to European norms shouldn’t automatically qualify the proposal that FIFA ban the device from stadiums during the world cup.